friendsofdesign/preweb/working-with-git-and-github.md

 ![](./assets/Screen Shot 2018-04-16 at 15.39.29.png)

-## Working with branches
+## Working with branches <!-- NOTE: in GitHub?-->

-In it's most basic form, working with branches is not unlike copying all the files and folders in your project into a new folder.
+In it's most basic form, working with branches is not unlike copying all the files and folders in your project into a new folder, and making duplicates of your work <!--on GitHub?-->.
 You might do this so that you can work on the same files without affecting the original files.

 In this scenario, the main project folder, where you copied the files from, would be your master branch.
 The master branch is created when a new Git repository is created.
-It is generally used for the most stable version of your project- The version that has been fully tested and ready to be a live website or app.
+It is generally used for the most stable version of your project - the version that has been fully tested and ready to be a live website or app. <!--- NOTE: A labelled diagram might be helpful here.-->